Baruch Spinoza: Pantheism, panentheism, atheism

 It is a widespread belief that Spinoza equated God with the material universe.
-He has therefore been called the "prophet" and "prince" and most eminent expounder of pantheism.
-More specifically, in a letter to Henry Oldenburg he states, "as to the view of certain people that I identify God with Nature (taken as a kind of mass or corporeal matter), they are quite mistaken".
-For Spinoza, the universe (cosmos) is a mode under two attributes of Thought and Extension.
-God has infinitely many other attributes that are not present in the world.
+He has therefore been called the "prophet", "prince", and most eminent expounder of pantheism.
+More specifically, in a letter to Henry Oldenburg he states, "As to the view of certain people that I identify God with Nature (taken as a kind of mass or corporeal matter), they are quite mistaken."
+For Spinoza, the universe (i.e., the cosmos) is a mode under two of the infinitely many attributes, namely those of Thought and Extension, the latter meaning "three-dimensionality (that is, being spatial)".
+Steven Nadler writes, "The exact shape and size and color of a body are modes (or modifications) of that body; specific thoughts or ideas in a mind are modes of that mind".

-According to German philosopher Karl Jaspers (1883–1969), when Spinoza wrote Deus sive Natura (Latin for 'God or Nature'), Spinoza meant God was natura naturans (nature doing what nature does; literally, 'nature naturing'), not natura naturata (nature already created; literally, 'nature natured').
+According to German philosopher Karl Jaspers (1883–1969), when Spinoza wrote Deus sive Natura ('God or Nature'), Spinoza meant God was natura naturans (lit. 'nature naturing'; i.e., nature doing what nature does), not natura naturata (lit. 'nature natured'; i.e., nature already created).
 Jaspers believed that Spinoza, in his philosophical system, did not mean to say that God and Nature are interchangeable terms, but rather that God's transcendence was attested by his infinitely many attributes, and that two attributes known by humans, namely Thought and Extension, signified God's immanence.
-Even God under the attributes of thought and extension cannot be identified strictly with our world.
+Even God under the attributes of thought and extension cannot be identified strictly with the material world.
 That world is, of course, "divisible"; it has parts.
 But Spinoza said, "No attribute of a substance can be truly conceived from which it follows that the substance can be divided", meaning that one cannot conceive an attribute in a way that leads to the division of the substance.
 He also said, "a substance which is absolutely infinite is indivisible" (Ethics, Part I, Propositions 12 and 13).
-Following this logic, our world should be considered as a mode under two attributes of thought and extension.
+Following this logic, the material world should be considered as a mode under the attributes of thought and extension.
 Therefore, according to Jaspers, the pantheist formula "One and All" would apply to Spinoza only if the "One" preserves its transcendence and the "All" were not interpreted as the totality of finite things.